DarshanAkolavi/M2-EmbSys/Embeded_Project_M2/1_Requirements/README.md

  * we think that BC547 is a normal NPN (Negative-Positive-Negative) junction transistor.

 ## Servo Motor
 * Servo motor is used to rotate the panel.
-To drive the servo motor, a PWM Signal must be provided to its control pin and hence Pin 17 (which has PWM) is connected to the control pin of the servo motor.
+To drive the servo motor, a PWM Signal must be provided to its control pin, and hence Pin 17 (which has PWM) is connected to the control pin of the servo motor.
 * By connecting a battery to the solar panel, you can store the energy generated by the solar cells and this energy can be used when required.
-*  There are separate charge controller circuits dedicated to efficiently control the charge acquired from solar panels and charge the batteries.
+*  There are separate charge controller circuits dedicated to efficiently controlling the charge acquired from solar panels and charging the batteries.

 ## Resistors.

  * A resistor is a passive two-terminal electrical component that implements electrical resistance as a circuit element.
- * In electronic circuits, resistors are used to reduce current flow, adjust signal levels, to divide voltages, bias active elements, and terminate transmission lines,             among other uses.
+ * In electronic circuits, resistors are used to reduce current flow, adjust signal levels, divide voltages, bias active elements, and terminate transmission lines,             among other uses.
 * Resistors are common elements of electrical networks and electronic circuits and are ubiquitous in electronic equipment.
 * Practical resistors as discrete components can be composed of various compounds and forms.
 *  Resistors are also implemented within integrated circuits.